Tygs/ayo/README.md

 Provided you created an executor named 'notifications' with ayo before that.

 Learn more about handling blocking code in the dedicated part of the documentation.

+**Be careful!**

+Tasks scheduled with `aside()` are NOT included in the limit of `max_concurrency`.
+Indeed, only tasks running in the event loop are limited by `max_concurrency`.
+Tasks scheduled by `aside()` and `aside_in()` are running in an executor.

+Executors are "objects executing things", so they potentially could do anything, but in practice, they are mainly doing either:

+- a thread pool
+- a process pool

+So your tasks will run in a separate thread or process.
+If they run in a thread, they won't block I/O, but will share the CPU ressources.
+If they run in another process, they may run on another CPU but will consume more memory and take longer to be sent back and forth.

+Concurrency in that case, is limited by the number of workers.

+If you just use `aside()`, it will use the default executor, and if you didn't setup anything, the default executor for the default asyncio loop is a thread pool with `(os.cpu_count() or 1) * 5` workers.

 ## Scheduled tasks